Obarads/obarads.github.io/docs/public/data/CC3D Layout-Conditioned Generation of Compositional 3D Scenes.md

   - License: The code is based on the [EG3D](https://github.com/NVlabs/eg3d) and follows their license code.
 - Keywords: CV, Mesh, Scene Generation

-## How to build with docker and run the model in a docker container
+## 🖥️ Setup commands to run the implementation
 ### 1. Create a docker container
 ```bash
 # Set this repository absolute path (ex: /home/user/obarads.github.io)